Baju Rantai

 The Baju Rantai (also known as Badjoe-Rante, Baju Besi, Baju Rante, Wadjoe-Rante, and Waju Rante) is a type of armor from Nusantara archipelago (Indonesia, Malaysia, Brunei, and Philippines).

 Etymology

 The name originates from old Javanese words, baju comes from waju meaning jacket, clothing or apparel, meanwhile rantai comes from rante, rantay, or ranti which mean chain, string, or wreath.

 Description

 The Baju Rantai is a chain armor that is worked in the form of a shirt.
 It consists of small iron rings.
 It has no collar and sleeves that reach about to the elbow.
 The lower end is approximately at the height of the thighs.
 It is used by various ethnic groups in Indonesia.

 History

+One of the earliest mentions of Baju Rantai is in a Balinese inscription of Tamblingan, recorded as baju besi.
+The Tamblingan Pura Endek I Lempeng Besar I inscription records the existence of armor makers in Bali.
+This inscription is thought to have originated from the year 844 Saka (922 AD).
+The contents of the inscription were:...thani anteken ya parmasan ulih juru pande, apan khu tumkap baju besi.